securitykiwi/securitykiwi.github.io/road-map.md

 width: small
 ---

 Course content is updated twice a month, on the first and third thursday.
 Below are new pages, sections, projects and other updates which are coming soon.
-You can support the development of new content through <a href="" target="_blank">Patreon</a>.
+You can support the development of new content through Patreon.

 <b>In January new content will be added every week on Thursday.</b>